Dan Black (baseball): Miami Marlins

 On December 24, 2015, Black signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.
 He was released by the Marlins on May 26, 2016.

 Diablos Rojos del Mexico

 On June 7, 2016, Black signed with the Diablos Rojos del México of the Mexican Baseball League.
 He was released on September 23, 2016.

+Coaching career

+In 2025, Black was named as bench coach for the Springfield Cardinals the Double-A affiliate of the St. Louis Cardinals for the 2025 season.